parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "High level design, and decider or general toolset and technical direction."

-^ But we also got a lot of thoughtful comments, that largely uncontroversial to anyone at this event, I think?
+^ MARS: But we also got a lot of thoughtful comments, that largely uncontroversial to anyone at this event, I think?

 ---